| William Rusedski: Painting & Drawing Experiments

 metaphors, become approximations for an intuited (not real)

+world.
 All of this said, Rusedski’s painterly approach is

 purely visual, and as experiments they either work or they